Security Deposits in Davao: How Much, Your Rights, Getting It Back

 The Rent Control Act (RA 9653) sets the ground rules for residential deposits across the Philippines, including Davao City.

-Where the deposit must go: The landlord is required to place your deposit in a bank account under their name.
-The deposit earns interest, and that interest belongs to you — it must be returned along with the principal when the lease ends.
+Where the deposit must go: The landlord is required to park the deposit in a bank account under their name.
+It earns interest.
+That interest belongs to you, and it must come back with the principal when the lease ends.

-What the deposit covers: Unpaid rent, outstanding utility bills (DLPC electricity, DCWD water), and damage to the property beyond normal wear and tear.
+What the deposit covers: Unpaid rent, outstanding utility bills (DLPC electricity, DCWD water), and damage beyond normal wear and tear.
 That’s it.
-The landlord cannot use it for routine maintenance, repainting due to normal fading, or appliance depreciation from regular use.
+No routine maintenance, no repainting after natural fading, no appliance depreciation from regular use.

-Who RA 9653 covers: The rent control provisions apply to residential units with monthly rent of PHP 10,000 or below.
-For higher-rent units, most condos in Lanang or Bajada, the deposit rules still apply under general civil law (Civil Code Articles 1654–1688), but the rent increase caps do not.
+Who RA 9653 covers: The rent control provisions apply to residential units at PHP 10,000 or below.
+For higher-rent units (most condos in Lanang or Bajada), the deposit rules still apply under general civil law (Civil Code Articles 1654–1688), but the rent increase caps drop off.
 The deposit protection is universal regardless of rent level.

 Common Deposit Problems Renters Face in Davao

-Knowing the law is one thing.
-Dealing with a landlord who ignores it is another.
-These are the most frequent deposit disputes reported by Davao renters:
+Knowing the law is one thing; dealing with a landlord who quietly ignores it is another, and these are the deposit disputes that come up most often in Davao:

 No inspection or documentation.
 Some landlords skip the move-out inspection entirely, then claim damages weeks later.
 Protect yourself: request a joint inspection on your last day, take timestamped photos of every room, and get the landlord to sign a move-out condition report.